tszheichoi/awesome-sensor-logger/README.md

 |:-:|:-:|
 | [<img src="https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png" height="50">](https://play.google.com/store/apps/details?id=com.kelvin.sensorapp&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1) | [<img src="https://developer.apple.com/app-store/marketing/guidelines/images/badge-example-preferred_2x.png" height="50">](https://apps.apple.com/app/id1531582925) |

+## Performing Cross-Platform Analysis?
+If you are performing cross-platform analysis using Sensor Logger, please beware of some minor unit differences and some important coordinate system differences between iOS and Android.
+Depending on your analysis, you may have to multiply values by a negative sign.
+See the [Units Reference](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/UNITS.md) and the [Coordinates Reference](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/COORDINATES.md).

 ## Getting Started with Data Analysis
 Measurements made using the Sensor Logger can be exported in `.zip`, `.csv`, `.json`, `.kml` or `.sqlite` formats.
 For data analysis, the zip export is recommended as it is free and contains all the raw data.
 See www.tszheichoi.com/sensorloggerhelp for more about how exporting works.